 • Glass jars or tins

 Note: The consistency of salves can easily be adjusted depending on your preferences.
 Use less beeswax for a softer salve and more beeswax if you’d like a firmer salve.
-You can test the consistency by placing a few spoons in the freezer before making your salve.
+You can test the consistency by placing a spoon in the freezer before making your salve.
 When the beeswax melts, pour a little salve onto one of the cold spoons and place it back into the freezer for 1-2 minutes.
 This will simulate what the final consistency will be like.
 Once cooled, you can make adjustments by adding more oil (for a softer salve) or more beeswax (for a firmer salve).

 but which herbs work best in a salve?